 Zarqawi moved from Iran to an area of Iraq controlled by Ansar al-Islam, which was led by Zarqawi loyalists and received assistance from both al-Qaeda and Saddam Hussein’s Iraq, in April 2002.
-The next month, Zarqawi moved to Baghdad with two-dozen senior al-Qaeda associates.
-This movement of senior al-Qaeda-linked figures continued over the summer of 2002, with the arrival of, among others, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), Zarqawi’s successor, and Samir Hijazi (Abu Hammam as-Suri, the head of the military for Jabhat an-Nusra (al-Qaeda in Syria), at least until he was supposedly killed in March.
+The next month, Zarqawi moved to Baghdad with a dozen senior al-Qaeda associates.
+This movement of senior al-Qaeda-linked figures continued over the summer of 2002, with the arrival of, among others, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), Zarqawi’s successor, and Samir Hijazi (Abu Hammam as-Suri), the head of the military for Jabhat an-Nusra (al-Qaeda in Syria).
 Zarqawi was allowed free movement in and out of Baghdad, and he conducted a tour of the Levant to set up the “ratlines” that brought foreign holy warriors into Iraq during the American regency.
 By November 2002, Zarqawi had taken direct charge of Ansar in northern Iraq.

 Zarqawi and three-hundred jihadists were allowed to move back into Iran during the Iraq invasion, before being permitted to cross the border again later in 2003 to make war against constitutional government in Iraq.
 Once back in Iraq, Ansar would reassert its autonomy from Zarqawi, albeit remaining in coordination with him, and Zarqawi and his associates from the Herat camp in Afghanistan rebranded their group from Jund a-Sham to at-Tawhid wal-Jihad, which later became al-Qaeda in Iraq (AQI) and eventually the Islamic State (ISIS).
 An al-Qaeda network maintained on Iranian soil, of which al-Adel was a senior member, was an important logistics and supply base for AQI.

 From Iran, in collusion with Zarqawi, al-Adel organized the bombing of Riyadh in May 2003, after which the Iranian theocracy ostensibly placed al-Adel under some form of arrest, the terms of which were never made clear.
 Al-Adel was reported to have been released in a previous prisoner swap around April 2010, though into the summer of 2011 Western intelligence were said to believe al-Adel, while living in Iran, was free to travel back-and-forth to Pakistan.
 After Bin Laden was struck down, it is said that al-Adel was the interim leader of al-Qaeda—which couldn’t have happened if al-Adel was truly detained.